MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfBServer2019/migration/user-migration.md

 f1.keywords:
 - NOCSH
 localization_priority: Normal
-description: En règle générale, il est recommandé de créer plusieurs utilisateurs de test et de les utiliser pour effectuer des tests système.
-Après avoir déplacé et testé ces comptes, vous devez identifier un groupe d’utilisateurs de production pilote et déplacer leurs comptes et effectuer des tests de validation.
-Lorsque vous obtenez des résultats satisfaisants, vous pouvez déplacer le reste de vos utilisateurs vers le nouveau déploiement. ms.openlocfilehash: ec149decccf2008a6bba2dcf7544b5a4919bec37 ms.sourcegitcommit: e64c50818cac37f3d6f0f96d0d4ff0f4bba24aef ms.translationtype: MT ms.contentlocale: fr-FR ms.lasthandoff: 02/06/2020 ms.locfileid: "41812762"
+description: A generally accepted best practice for migrations is to create several test users and use them to conduct systems tests.
+After you have successfully moved and tested those accounts, you should identify a group of pilot production users and move their accounts and conduct validation tests on them.
+When you get satisfactory results, you can move the rest of your users to the new deployment. ms.openlocfilehash: 98b9395da8341dab99b48d4f97da7332b8ed8102 ms.sourcegitcommit: 62946d7515ccaa7a622d44b736e9e919a2e102d0 ms.translationtype: MT ms.contentlocale: fr-FR ms.lasthandoff: 06/16/2020 ms.locfileid: "44753276"
 ---
 # <a name="user-migration"></a>Migration des utilisateurs

-En règle générale, il est recommandé de créer plusieurs utilisateurs de test et de les utiliser pour effectuer des tests système.
-Après avoir déplacé et testé ces comptes, vous devez identifier un groupe d’utilisateurs de production pilote et déplacer leurs comptes et effectuer des tests de validation.
-Lorsque vous obtenez des résultats satisfaisants, vous pouvez déplacer le reste de vos utilisateurs vers le nouveau déploiement.
+A generally accepted best practice for migrations is to create several test users and use them to conduct systems tests.
+After you have successfully moved and tested those accounts, you should identify a group of pilot production users and move their accounts and conduct validation tests on them.
+When you get satisfactory results, you can move the rest of your users to the new deployment.

-Pour plus d’informations sur l’activation des utilisateurs pour Skype entreprise Server 2019, voir la documentation déploiement de Skype entreprise Server 2019.
+Pour plus d’informations sur l’activation des utilisateurs pour Skype entreprise Server 2019, reportez-vous à la documentation sur le déploiement de Skype entreprise Server 2019.

   <!-- the topic [Disable or re-enable user account for Skype for Business Server 2019](../../operations/managing-users-in-lync-server-2013/disable-or-re-enable-user-account-for-lync-server.md) in  -->